MTxWL/AuT0W-73d_Yop_s3-Ph/README.md

 Automated job search for Junior Python Developer

 ## Functionalities
-Choose city, voivodeship and distance of your work (only in Polish language)
+Choose city, voivodeship and distance of your work (only in Polish language).
+Results are listed in console and in (*).csv file

 ## Requirments
 Python 3.5+, bs4, csv, lxml, requests